kermitt2/grobid/doc/Frequently-asked-questions.md

 combined into a larger program.
 ```

-pdfalto produces ALTO files, this is a standard, and pdfalto can be used for many other purposes than GROBID.
-In return GROBID itself can support other inputs, like text or the old pdf2xml files.
+pdfalto produces ALTO files, which is a standard format. pdfalto can be used for many other purposes than GROBID.
+In return GROBID itself can support other inputs, like text or the old pdf2xml files, and could support ALTO files produced by other tools.
 So this restriction does not apply.